bouvens/griffeath-machine/README.md

 ## What’s this?

-A cyclic cellular automaton is a kind of cellular automaton rule developed by David Griffeath and studied by several other cellular automaton researchers.
+A cyclic cellular automaton is a kind of cellular automaton rule invited by David Griffeath and studied by several other cellular automaton researchers.

 More information and rules can be found in [Wikipedia](https://en.wikipedia.org/wiki/Cyclic_cellular_automaton).